BjornFJohansson/An-Hour-of-Python/README.md

 The tutor will demonstrate basic data types, repetition and decision making in the logical flow of a program.
 We will use the [Spyder](https://www.spyder-ide.org) integrated development environment (IDE).
 At the end we will code a simple example relevant to biology/bioinformatics.

-Python will be used to search sequence data on Genbank using [pydna](https://github.com/BjornFJohansson/pydna) and formalize a simple cloning procedure.

 ### Installation

 The free Anaconda Scientific Python distribution from Continuum analytics is a nice way to install python on just about any computer.
 Anaconda is available for the Microsoft Windows, MacOSX and Linux platforms.
 Anaconda makes it easy to install Python packages with extra functionality.
 The the whole installation is located in one folder in the user's directory that is easy to uninstall.